 The content itself tells a story about your brand and its values.

-If you want to position yourself as ‘fun’, for example (some accountants do) then this is a good place to do it.
+House of fun If you want to position yourself as ‘fun’, for example (some accountants do) then this is a good place to do it.

 We’ve seen firms present their team pages as Top Trumps cards, for example, and it’s quite common to see biographical entries include a quirky one-liner or fact: “Holly represented England in the World Crazy Golf Championships in East Sussex last year.”